Godwin-NJ/PERN-TODO-BE/README.md

 # PERN-TODO-BE

-#CREATE A - db.js file on the parent folder
+# CREATE A - db.js file on the parent folder \n
-#with the below code declarations in order to interact with your postgresql db
+# with the below code declarations in order to interact with your postgresql db

 const Pool = require('pg').Pool;